-Living in norther Florida gives us easy access to delicious peaches form the Georgia peach trees.
+Living in northern Florida gives us easy access to delicious peaches from the Georgia or South Carolina peach trees.
 We love peaches and you will find some great recipes using peaches in this article.
-Peaches are delicious and a very healthy fruit to eat.
+Peaches are delicious and very healthy fruit to eat.

 - Peaches should be stored in the refrigerator for up to 5 days in a plastic bag.

-- Wash peaches under cold running water to removed any dirt.
+- Wash peaches under cold running water to remove any dirt.

-- If a recipe calls for for peeled peaches, dip peaches cut in half in boiling water for 30 seconds which will loosen the skin, then remove the peaches with a spoon and dip in cold water.
+- If a recipe calls for peeled peaches, dip peaches cut in half in boiling water for 30 seconds which will loosen the skin, then remove the peach with a spoon and dip in cold water.
 The skins will slide off.

 - To keep peaches from turning brown while preparing them for a recipe sprinkle them with lemon or orange juice.

-- If you peaches are ripe enough, place them in a bag at room temperature and check them daily until they are soft enough to eat.
+- If your peaches are ripe enough, place them in a bag at room temperature and check them daily until they are soft enough to eat.

 Low Fat Recipe for Peach Bread